-Lucy Muthoni Kamau is the students’ Counselor at the Collage of Biological and Physical Sciences (CBPS) where she is carrying on the services of Guidance and Counseling amongst other duties to mainly the students but occasionally to staff members.
+Lucy Muthoni Kamau is the students’ Counselor at the Faculty of Science and Technology where she is carrying on the services of Guidance and Counseling amongst other duties to mainly the students but occasionally to staff members.

 The office of the Students counselor aims to create and maintain a safe, collaborative learning environment in order to help the students individually and corporately to maximize their potential ranging from personal, social, academic, career- guidance and extra curricula activities.
 Counseling and related services help the students identify barriers, improve coping, and achieve personal goals.

 The following are the activities carried out by the Students’ Counselor’s office.